The Drowning Pool (film): Plot

-Despite Iris's pleading with him to give up on the case and go home, Harper continues investigating.
-He correctly deduces that Reavis came into possession of the missing account book and must have given it to a trusted girlfriend for safekeeping.
-Knowing that Franks was involved in the killing of Reavis, Harper ambushes Franks in his own home and forces him to admit that he does jobs for Kilbourne.
-When Harper later confronts Kilbourne with the information, the oil magnate admits to having hired Reavis, but insists it was only to spy on Olivia Devereaux, not to kill her.
-When Harper tells Kilbourne he knows about the missing account book, Kilbourne offers him a fortune for it, but Harper just walks away.
+Iris pleads with Harper to give up on the case, but he continues investigating.
+He correctly deduces that Reavis came into possession of the account book and gave it to his girlfriend, Gretchen, for safekeeping.
+Knowing that Franks was involved in the killing of Reavis, Harper ambushes him in his own home and forces him to admit that he works for Kilbourne.
+When Harper later confronts Kilbourne, the oil magnate admits to having hired Reavis, but insists it was only to spy on Olivia, not to kill her.
+When Harper tells Kilbourne he knows about the account book, Kilbourne offers him a fortune for its return; but Harper walks away.